jsl/street_fighter/README.md

     Ryu has defeated his opponents!

 Not only has Ryu won this round, but we've completely defeated the cascading conditionals by applying some easy-to-use functional patterns.
-If you'd like to play around with the game and see if Ryu keeps up his winning streak, [it's a part of the test suite for this library](spec/street_fighter/street_fighter_game_spec.rb).
+If you'd like to tournament around with the game and see if Ryu keeps up his winning streak, [it's a part of the test suite for this library](spec/street_fighter/street_fighter_game_spec.rb).

 ## Credits